Vampire2008/bootstrap4-paginator/README.md

 ---

 Bootstrap4 Paginator is a jQuery plugin that simplifies the rendering of Bootstrap Pagination component.
 It based on [Bootstrap paginator](https://github.com/lyonlai/bootstrap-paginator) It provides methods to automates the update of the pagination status and also some events to notify the status changes within the component.
-For documentation and examples, open `documentation\index.html`.
+For documentation and examples go [here](https://vampire2008.github.io/bootstrap4-paginator/).

 # Changes